Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 #### I formed a not for profit organization called the Center for Nonviolent Communication.

 [24:58]
 Then I thought, how do you start an organization where it was getting overwhelming for me to be doing all this by myself?
 So I sent out a letter to people around the United States and Canada who had been finding my training helpful.
-I invited them to come together if they would be interested in sharing with me the challenge of how do we distribute nonviolent communication in a way that it could be helpful to people most in the United States and Canada.
+I invited them to come together if they would be interested in sharing with me the challenge of how do we distribute Nonviolent Communication in a way that it could be helpful to people most in the United States and Canada.
 I was delighted to find that 23 people came together.
 They had this interest in working with me on how we could as a team, make the training more available.
 But then they were so effective in inviting me all over the United States and Canada.

 I was seeing day after day, how valuable the process could be, how many people were using it and how many ways. **I saw that it was far too valuable to make it dependent on my availability**.